rockstor/rockstor-doc/contribute/contribute.rst

     -rw-r--r-- 1 root root    694 Nov 21 18:14 supervisord_ztask-daemon_stderr.log
     -rw-r--r-- 1 root root      0 Nov 21 16:52 supervisord_ztask-daemon_stdout.log

-rockstor.log should be the first place to look for errors or debug logs.
+:code:`rockstor.log` should be the first place to look for errors or debug logs.

-Some things such as rockstor-pre/bootstrap are logged directly to the system log.
-And so are accessible via commands such as:
+Some things such as rockstor-pre/bootstrap are logged directly to the system log and are thus accessible via commands such as:

 .. code-block:: console